ktlnbstn/ktlnbstn.github.io/README.md

 ## Welcome to ktlnbstn's GitHub Page

-I am learning Python, HTML, and CSS currently.
+I am learning Python, SQL, PHP, and HTML/CSS currently.
 I will also move on to Java.
 GitHub will serve as a central location for my projects and as a simple method to reach out to me.

 More information, including my resume, can be found on LinkedIn at [ktlnbstn](https://www.linkedin.com/in/ktlnbstn/).